Constant & Kit Lambert Junior Fellowship

 Shortlisting for junior fellowships will take place once the RCM’s audition process is complete.
 Only students offered a place on the Artist Diploma in Performance will be considered.

-Interviews will be held on Wednesday 5th April 2023.
+Interviews will be held at the College on Monday 22 April 2024.

 Should you be invited to interview, you will be required to bring original documentation (visa, passport or leave to remain in the UK) confirming that you have permission to be in the UK.